What’s Vegetarian at Burger King? (Updated for 2026)

 • Pair your burger with fries, hash browns, or onion rings for a fully plant-based meal in the US.

-• Skip honey mustard, Stacker sauce, and Zesty sauce, which all contain egg, and reach for ketchup, mustard, or BBQ sauce instead.
+• Skip honey mustard, Stacker sauce, and Zesty sauce, which all contain egg.
+Reach for ketchup, mustard, or BBQ sauce instead.

 • Ask for the garden side salad with no cheese, and check the dressing since some contain dairy.